Xuyiyang23333/asbot/README.md

 # asbot
-An useless QQ bot, based on nonebot v1.
+A useless QQ bot, based on nonebot v1.